AelinXYZ/AELIPs/content/aelips/aelip-7.md

 This AELIP proposes to block transfers for pool and deal tokens as allowing transfers either presents an issue with external AMMs or with internal calculations needed for Aelin pools to function properly.

-A special transfer method for deal tokens will remain that only the Aelin Council can access for sending custodied deal fees to Aelin stakers.
+Only the Aelin Council will be able to transfer deal tokens for the purpose of sending custodied deal fees to $AELIN stakers.

 ## Abstract